Beyond heat baths II: Framework for generalized thermodynamic resource theories: Defining thermodynamic resource theories

 The nonuniformity theory is equivalent to a Helmholtz theory in which all Hamiltonians are trivial: $H = 0$~\cite{HHOLong,GourMNSYH13}.
 Yet we shall see that the entropy theory models systems whose natural entropy-representation variables are $(E, V, N)$ (if each system is simple and consists of one species and one phase). $(E,V,N)$ are the natural variables of closed isolated systems.
 Because the variables natural to the entropy theory are not natural to Helmholtz theories, the entropy theory can be viewed as distinct from any Helmholtz theory.

+The entropy theory has been thought to be a Helmholtz theory associated with a zero-temperature or infinite-temperature bath.
+But equating $\beta = \infty, 0$ fails to reduce Helmholtz theories' free operations to the entropy theory's free operations.
+The free unitaries $U$ in Helmholtz theories conserve the total Hamiltonian $H_{\rm tot}$: $[U, H_{\rm tot}] = 0$.
+This requirement does not constrain the free unitaries $U$ in the entropy theory.
+See Sec.~\ref{section:FreeOps}.

 The family of entropy theories differs from the other families in two ways.
 First, the entropy family (that models simple single-species, single-phase systems) contains only one theory.
 The family has no intensive natural variables whose different possible values would characterize different theories.
 Such an intensive variable would characterize a bath.
 Closed isolated systems do not interact with baths; so of course the entropy family lacks intensive natural variables.\footnote{ More precisely, the family of entropy theories associated with each set $\{X_0, X_1, \ldots, X_k \}$ of natural variables contains only one theory.
-One entropy theory models simple single-species, single-phase systems, whose natural variables are $(E, V, N)$; one entropy theory models simple two-species, one-phase systems, whose natural variables are $(E, V, N_1, N_2)$; etc.}\footnote{ The entropy theory has been thought to be a Helmholtz theory associated with a zero-temperature or infinite-temperature bath.
-But equating $\beta = \infty, 0$ fails to reduce Helmholtz theories' free operations to the entropy theory's free operations.} Second, the entropy theory is cast in the entropy representation.
+One entropy theory models simple single-species, single-phase systems, whose natural variables are $(E, V, N)$; one entropy theory models simple two-species, one-phase systems, whose natural variables are $(E, V, N_1, N_2)$; etc.} Second, the entropy theory is cast in the entropy representation.
 Central results---the amount of ``information'' extractable from, or needed to create, one copy of a state $\rho$---depend on entropies, rather than being work. \end{example}